-After a series of CGI films, comes Frozen, the newest of Disney’s princess movies that will leave you jaw dropped.
-Directors Chris Buck (Tarzan) and Jennifer Lee (Wreck-It-Ralph) bring us a film very VERY loosely based on the fairy tale The Snow Queen by Hans Christen Andersen.
+After a series of CGI films, comes Frozen, the newest of Disney’s princess movies that is Directored Chris Buck (Tarzan) and Jennifer Lee (Wreck-It-Ralph).
+The two of them bring us a film very VERY loosely based on the fairy tale The Snow Queen by Hans Christen Andersen.

 PARENTAL CONCERNS: Magic and Sorcery, mild violence